tejasnavalkhe/Data-Science/Sales_Analysis/README.md

 # ------Sales_Analysis------

-#### NOTE: Please try to solve it by your own then check the Answers.
-Only download the 'Sales_Data' folder and delete the 'all_data.csv' file, then start solving following questions.

 To do Sales Analysis firstly we will have to clean our data and also perform some tasks.

 ### Tasks: